IM-WADD/Practical20/README.md

 - If your arrow function has exactly one parameter, you do not need to put brackets around the parameter name.
 In all other cases, you will need brackets around the parameter names.
 - If your arrow function will contain exactly one line of code, you do not need curly braces around the function contents.
 If that one line of code returns a value, you also don't need to include the return keyword.

-See the [help](help.md#step-2.1) for a completed example.
+See the [help](help.md#markdown-header-2.1) for a completed example.

 ## Step 2.2 - Write a function to fetch data
-Outling a function (arrow syntax encouraged!) called `getData` that does not take any parameters.
+Outline a function (arrow syntax encouraged!) called `getData` that does not take any parameters.
 Inside the function, use `fetch()` to get artwork data from the [Art Institute API](https://api.artic.edu/docs/#introduction).
 As the focus of this stage is arrow functions, use the Promise chaining approach rather than async / await and use anonymous arrow functions as the callbacks in the `then()` and `catch()` calls.

 The API URL is already stored as a constant in main.js.

 When data is retrieved from the API (the second `.then()` call), print it to the console to see what's inside.
 Call `getData()` from the Chrome console.
 You should see a JSON object with a lot of properties.

 For a reminder of how to work with `fetch()` and promise chaining, see the slides and examples from the second half of Week 9 (Lecture and Practical 18).
 There is a slide that gives you a code template using transitional function syntax, which you should be able to translate into arrow function syntax.
-A tiny bit more help is available on the [help](help.md#step-2.2) page.
+A tiny bit more help is available on the [help](help.md#markdown-header-2.2) page.

 ## Step 2.3 - Extract just the artwork data
 The JSON object returned by the API contains more properties than you need.
-In the console, you should see two properties at the top level of the JSON object: "pagination", which you can ignore, and "data", and array of JSON objects each representing an individual artwork.
+In the console, you should see two properties at the top level of the JSON object: "pagination", which you can ignore, and "data", an array of JSON objects each representing an individual artwork.

 On the line after you print the API response, create a variable or constant called `artworks` and use it to store just the value associated with the "data" property in the JSON object.
 Assuming the parameter for the callback function is called `data` as shown in the template, you can access the API response's "data" property using either dot notation with the property name (`data.data`) or square brackets (`data["data"]`).